• Home

 2. Low Flame Or Slow Heating

-A low LPG gas flame is another common gas stove issue.
-This problem leads to slow cooking, uneven heating, and higher gas consumption.
+A low gas flame is another common gas stove issue.
+Low gas flame problem leads to slow cooking, uneven heating, and higher gas consumption.
 Many users assume the gas cylinder is empty, but the real cause is often blocked burner holes or regulator issues.

 How to fix it: